-The PS3 version has a small subevent where the party finds him, Rita Stone Blasts him, and he is arrested.
+And whatever happened to Dedecchi, the guy who stole the aque blastia?
+Thankfully the PS3 version has a small subevent where the party finds him, and Rita Stone Blasts him before he is arrested.

-The Untwist: Absolutely no one is surprised that Estelle's a princess, save Karol.
+The Un-Twist: Absolutely no one is surprised that Estelle's a princess, save Karol.
 Yuri even says outright, during the first visit to the Quoi Woods—long before the reveal in question—that she's a "sheltered little princess".

-Viewer Gender Confusion - Yuri, due to the boxart, and people not recognizing that his name isn't the feminine Japanese version of Yuri, but rather the masculine, Russian, version.
+Viewer Gender Confusion: Yuri, due to the boxart, and people not recognizing that his name isn't the feminine Japanese version of Yuri, but rather the masculine, Russian, version.
 Then they see his exposed ("surprisingly flat") chest...

 Lee from Still Gaming: "I was so dumb (Concerning the Tales of series in general) that, by looking at the cover...
 I thought Yuri was a chick.
 After all, Yuri means...
 Uh... never mind."